digitalocean/app_action/README.md

 - DigitalOcean App Platform will now update your container image information in App Spec and then deploy your application.
 - This step will trigger a DigitalOcean App Platform deployment of your app using the images specified.

-**Note: Always use unique tag names (i.e. `1.2.3` instead of `latest`) to push image to the DigitalOcean Container Registry.
+**Note: Always use unique tag names (i.e. `v1.1.15` instead of `latest` or `main`) to push image to the DigitalOcean Container Registry.
 This will allow you to deploy your application without delay. [ref](https://docs.digitalocean.com/products/container-registry/quickstart/)**

 # Inputs
 - `app_name` - Name of the app on App Platform.